KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 Containers address several important operational problems, that is why they are taking the infrastructure world by storm. **But there is a problem:** containers come and go so frequently, and change so rapidly, that they can be an order of magnitude more difficult to monitor and operate than physical or virtual hosts.

-There are patterns and events which disrupt the normal end-to-end behavior of a containerized app, but we still need to figure out what the cause of disruptions are to fix whatever is ailing the system.
+There are patterns and events which disrupt the normal end-to-end behavior of a containerized app, but we still need to figure out what the causes of disruption are to fix whatever is ailing the system.
 Because of the complexity and high entropy of containers, seeing those patterns and being able to analyze them simply exceeds the capabilities of human operators.
 Yes, there may be a mathematical curve which describes what’s going on under the hood, but it is so complex that human beings are not able to come up with the equation to make sense of that curve and hence it is very difficult for them to figure out how to deal with it.

-In this paper we describe how Artificial Intelligence for IT Operations (AIOps) enables enterprises to work with the telemetry data that is being collected from Containerized applications and see if that curve exists, and then come up with the solution that addresses the curve.
+In this paper we describe how Artificial Intelligence for IT Operations (AIOps) enables enterprises to work with performance metrics being collected from Containerized environment and see if that curve exists, and then come up with the solution that addresses the curve.

 ### Massive Operational Complexity for Containerized Applications

 If we are talking about containers nowadays, most people tend to think of the big blue whale or the white steering wheel on the blue background.
 <p align="center"> <img src="https://miro.medium.com/max/805/1*72WozZ6G_vsox0PFNgWW8g.png"> </p>

 Let’s put these thoughts aside and ask ourselves: What are containers in detail?
 If we look at the corresponding documentation of Kubernetes we only find explanations about [“Why to use containers?“](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-containers) and lots of [references to Docker](https://kubernetes.io/docs/concepts/containers/images/).
 Docker itself explains containers as [“a standard unit of software“](https://www.docker.com/resources/what-container).
 Their explanations provide a general overview but do not reveal much of the underlying “magic“.

 Eventually, people tend to imagine containers as lightweight virtual machines (VMs) that start up fast, which technically does not come close to the real world.
-A container is a lightweight virtual runtime, its primary purpose is to provide software isolation.
-A significant architectural shift toward containers is underway, and as with any architectural shift, that means new operational challenges.
-The well-understood challenges include orchestration, networking, and configuration—in fact there are many active software projects addressing these issues.
+A container is a lightweight **virtual runtime**, its primary purpose is to provide software isolation.
+A significant architectural shift toward containers is underway, and this architectural shift comes with new operational challenges.
+The well-understood challenges include orchestration, networking, and configuration — In fact there are many active software projects addressing these issues.
 However, the significant operational challenge of monitoring containers is much less well-understood.
 Most of the existing  monitoring solutions cover the traditional stack:

 -   Application performance monitoring instruments your custom code to identify and pinpoint bottlenecks or errors